Minuscule 650: Description

-It contains the tables of the κεφαλαια before each of the Gospels, the Ammonian Sections, (not the Eusebian Canons), lectionary markings at the margin (for liturgical use), incipits, liturgical books with hagiographies (Synaxarion and Menologion), subscriptions at the end of each Gospel, and numbers of στιχοι.
+It contains the tables of contents (known as κεφαλαια / kephalaia) before each Gospel, the Ammonian Sections but not the Eusebian Canons (both early divisions of the Gospels into sections.), lectionary markings in the margin (for liturgical use), incipits, the liturgical books with hagiographies known as the Synaxarion and Menologion, subscriptions at the end of each Gospel, and the numbers of lines (known as στιχοι / stichoi).

 Text

-The Greek text of the codex is a representative of the Byzantine text-type.
-Kurt Aland placed it in Category V.

-Wisse did not examine its text by using his Profile Method.
+The Greek text of the codex is considered to be a representative of the Byzantine text-type.
+Biblical scholar Kurt Aland placed it in Category V of his New Testament manuscript classification system.
+Category V manuscripts are described as "manuscripts with a purely or predominantly Byzantine text."
+The manuscript was not examined by scholar Frederik Wise using his Profile Method (a specific analysis of textual data).

 History

-F. H. A. Scrivener and C. R. Gregory dated the manuscript to the 13th century.
-Currently the manuscript is dated by the INTF to the 12th century.

-Formerly the manuscript was held in Constantinople (Hellenikou Philologikou Sullogou 5).
-The manuscript was added to the list of New Testament manuscripts by Scrivener.
-Gregory saw the manuscript in 1886.
+The earliest history of the manuscript is unknown.
+It was once held in Constantinople (Hellenikou Philologikou Sullogou 5).
+It was first added to the Greek New Testament manuscript list by Scrivener, and then by biblical scholar Caspar René Gregory, who saw it in 1886.

-The manuscript currently is housed at the Turkish Historical Society (5), at Ankara.
+Scrivener and Gregory dated the manuscript to the 13th century.
+The manuscript is currently dated by the INTF to the 12th century.
+It is presently housed at the Turkish Historical Society (shelf number 5), in Ankara.